Cornucopia-Swift/CornucopiaStreams/README.md

 ### Introduction

-This library provides a convenient and extensible way to get an I/O stream pair to an URL.
+This library provides a convenient and extensible way to get an I/O stream pair to an URL – supporting various schemes, such as TCP, TTY, BLE, and EA.

 `Foundation` comes with `getStreamsToHost(withName:port:inputStream:outputStream:)`, which is clumsy to use and limited to TCP. `CornucopiaStreams` adds support for communicating with TTYs, external accessories (using the `ExternalAccessory` framework), and Bluetooth Low Energy (BLE) devices (using the `CoreBluetooth` framework).

-_Unfortunately, Linux support is not complete yet.
-Apart from the missing `ExternalAccessory` and `CoreBluetooth` infrastructure
-(which, at least in the BLE case, could be substituted), the `Stream` class is missing the convenience accessor `Stream.getStreamsToHost`_.
+On non-Apple-platforms, only TCP and TTY are supported, as both `ExternalAccessory` and `CoreBluetooth` are private Apple frameworks – it might be interesting to evaluate [BluetoothLinux](https://github.com/PureSwift/BluetoothLinux).

 ### Usage

-Open a connection to a tty:
+Open a connection to a TTY:

 ```swift
 import CornucopiaStreams